How I conduct technical interviews, with the question matrix

 Over the 40 or so interviews I’ve conducted so far, all of them were different - in some way - because discussions took great importance.

-Don’t forget to make your applicant comfortable all way long.
-The ice breaker is crucial.
-Then, I always start by listing the interview steps - usually lasting for one hour, not too long, not too short.
-I first start with my name and role, present the company’s business activities and then try to link with my IT department and team when possible.
+Remember to make your applicant comfortable all way long.
+The icebreaker is crucial.
+Then, I always start by listing the interview steps - usually lasting for one hour, not too long or short.
+I start with my name and role, present the company’s business activities and then link with my IT department and team when possible.

 Be kind and empathic; everyone’s story is different.

-Also, of course, don’t use my questions matrix if you cannot discuss the answers.
+Also, don’t use my questions matrix if you cannot discuss the answers.

 I hope you’ll enjoy this post!